atsushieno/ktmidi/docs/design/MIDI-CI.md

 - In `ktmidi-ci` module:
   - `MidiCIDevice` plays the primary role.
 It works as the facade for most of the MIDI-CI features.
 It holds `initiator` and `responder` for now, but we have been making significant changes in the structure, so do not count on them to exist.
   - `Message` and all those subclasses represent MIDI-CI SysEx messages.
 Data model and serialization in most classes (not all)
+  - `Messenger` implements the actual messaging protocol like "send back Reply To Discovery message in reply to Discovery Inquiry message"
-  - `ObservableProfileList` and `ObservablePropertyList` holds profile and properties (both values and metadata for now) that can notify listeners.
+  - `ObservableProfileList` and `ObservablePropertyList` hold profiles and properties (both values and metadata for now) that can notify listeners.
 Models in `ktmidi-ci-tool` make use of them.
-  - `MidiCIPropertyClient` and `MidiCIPropertyService` exists to decouple "Common Rules for PE" specific implementation from the core - ideally.
-They still inject the core API in reality yet.
+  - `MidiCIClientPropertyRules` and `MidiCIServicePropertyRules` exist to decouple "Common Rules for PE" specific implementation from the core - ideally.
     - The actual Common Rules for PE implementation lies in `dev.atsushieno.ktmidi.ci.propertycommonrules` package.
+    - Note that `ktmidi-ci-tool` is not intended to decouple the specs; it is strongly tied to the Common Rules.
+(In `ktmidi-ci` there are still some injection from the Common Rules.)
+  - `MidiMessageReporter` provides end-user developers to handle MIDI Message Report results.
 - In `ktmidi-ci-tool` module:
   - `dev.atsushieno.ktmidi.citool.view` package contains `@Composable`s.
   - `CIToolRepository` is supposed to work as the repository facade.